bit-broker/website/content/en/docs/coordinator/policy.md

 ```

 {{% alert color="warning" %}}
-Great care should be taken when updating policies, since keys may have been issued in the previous context.
+Great care should be taken when updating policies, since authorization tokens may have been issued in the previous context.
 The ability to change the definition of live policies is a powerful feature, but comes with responsibility.
 {{% /alert %}}

 {{% alert color="info" %}}
 The new policy definition will come into play right away (after a small propagation delay).
-Keys issued prior to the change, will automatically become subject to the new definition.
+Authorization tokens issued prior to the change, will automatically become subject to the new definition.
 {{% /alert %}}

 The validation rules for updated policy information, are the same as that for [creating new policies](#creating-a-new-policy).